one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/03_HybridCloud_Networking_Lab01_VirtualNetworks.md

 6. Click **No** on the Networks blade.
 7. From PowerShell, enter `ping vm2`.
 Ping fails, why is that?

-    *Three reasons: 1) Each virtual network is isolated from other virtual networks, (2) ICMP is not allowed to pass through the Windows firewall by default, and (3) there is no name resolution established.*
+    *Three reasons: 1) Each virtual network is isolated from every other virtual networks by default (2) ICMP is not allowed to pass through the Windows firewall by default, and (3) there is no name resolution established.*

-8. To allow VM1 to ping other VMs in a later step, enter the following command from PowerShell, which allows ICMP inbound through the Windows firewall:
+8. To allow VM1 to ping other VMs in a later step, enter the following command from PowerShell which allows ICMP inbound through the Windows firewall:

     `New-NetFirewallRule –DisplayName “Allow ICMPv4-In” –Protocol ICMPv4`